BrianLesko/C-Space-2R/readme.md

 # 2RC-Space
 This code implements the control of a virtual double joint robot using Sony's Dualsense (PS5) controller.
-The robot is soley visualized in its configuration space, using a 2D plot of the joint values.
+The robot is soley visualized in its configuration space - a torus - here the torus is flattened into a 2D plot of the joint values.
 This project is written in [Pure Python](https://github.com/BrianLesko/R2-Dualsense2/blob/main/app.py) in 69 lines of code.
 Created by Brian Lesko for Learning Purposes.

 &nbsp;